What is a Returnship?

-So the hurdle facing Returnships seems to be a lack of knowledge – rather than a lack of interest.
+So the hurdle facing returnships seems to be down to a lack of awareness – rather than a lack of interest.

-Currently, just over 4% of employers offer Returnships, telling us that they are motivated by the gilded opportunity to get highly skilled workers into their workplace.
-For many organisations who offer a Returnship, acquiring these highly qualified candidates who have ducked out of the talent pool allows them an opportunity to bring managerial expertise into their organisation to support existing staff.
+Currently, just over 4% of employers offer returnships, telling us that they are motivated by the gilded opportunity to get highly skilled workers into their workplace.
+For many organisations who offer a returnship, acquiring these highly qualified people who have left the talent pool, for whatever period of time, allows them an opportunity to bring managerial expertise into their organisation to support existing staff.

 But alongside any financial incentive, it is clear that an education piece is needed – as so many employers haven’t even heard of the concept.
-With half citing this as the primary reason they had not embraced the scheme (and it’s certainly a good reason!), a UK-wide education piece on Returnships could help facilitate this much needed scheme for re-activating these career-breakers.
+With half citing this as the primary reason they had not embraced the scheme, a UK-wide education piece on returnships could help facilitate this much needed scheme for re-activating these career-breakers.

 How do they benefit mums?